25 Top-Rated Attractions & Scenic Drives in Provence

 The Corniche Sublime continues from the Balcons de la Mescla along its winding course with breathtaking views high above the Gorges du Verdon and through the Tunnels de Fayet.

-Continuing 10 more kilometers from the Balcons de la Mescla in the direction of Aiguines, visitors will find the Hôtel du Grand Canyon du Verdon perched on a hillside 300 meters above the Gorges du Verdon.
+Continuing 10 more kilometers from the Balcons de la Mescla in the direction of Aiguines, you will find the Hôtel du Grand Canyon du Verdon perched on a hillside 300 meters above the Gorges du Verdon.
 The hotel's sunny terrace and dining room overlook the canyon.
 After a day of outdoor activity, guests will appreciate the restaurant's hearty meals that include specialties of the terroir.

-For visitors interested in water sports, it's worth a detour to the Lac de Sainte-Croix near the village of Moustiers Sainte-Marie, one of the Most Beautiful Villages of France.
+If you enjoy water sports, it's worth a detour to the Lac de Sainte-Croix near the village of Moustiers Sainte-Marie, one of the Most Beautiful Villages of France.
 This pristine lake has a small beach and is ideal for swimming, fishing, boating, sailing, and windsurfing.
 The area around the lake also has camping sites.

 2. Gorges du Loup: Gorgeous Scenery & Hilltop Villages